incredibleLeitman/PhysicsGame/README.md

 For a 2D platformer modify the value so that any x value from 0.9-1 will produce a value of 1 and e*very other reading from the deadzone (say 0.1) to the max zone (0.9) is scaled correctly

-InputManager.cs reads your input, adds a deadzone then scales the normalized value from 0.1 to 1
+InputManager.gd reads input, adds inner and outer deadzones and then scales to normalized value.
+Show the received and mapped input values using 'k'.

 **- Movement by forces vs velocity**